fhdk/blackman-mirrors/docs/index.md

 # OnlyCountry =

 ## Mirrors directory
-# MirrorlistsDir = /var/lib/pacman-mirrors
+# MirrorlistsDir = /var/lib/blackman-mirrors

 ## Output file
-# OutputMirrorlist = /etc/pacman.d/mirrorlist
+# OutputMirrorlist = /etc/pacman.d/blackman-mirrorlist

 ## When set to True prevents the regeneration of the mirrorlist if
-## pacman-mirrors is invoked with the --no-update argument.
+## blackman-mirrors is invoked with the --no-update argument.
 ## Useful if you don't want the mirrorlist regenerated after a
-## pacman-mirrors package upgrade.
+## blackman-mirrors package upgrade.
 # NoUpdate = False

 # SSL = False